mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 #### Logging

 To keep things very simple logging is controlled directly to std out.
 But we can control whether the console output includes debug messages.
 This is done by setting an environment variable of `FLB_CONVERT_DEBUG` with the value `true`.

+#### Reporting Logged Details to File

+We can ask the converter to write the output information to a file (the output filename with a postfix of `.report`).
+This can be enabled with the environment variable `FLB_REPORT_FILE` set to a value of `true`.

 ## Supporting this project